-The private-sector pension system often is criticized because it is said that too small a fraction of the privatesector workforce has access to employer-provided retirement plans.
-However, employer-sponsored retirement plans should not be analyzed in a vacuum; the U.S. retirement system includes both tax incentives to encourage employers to offer pension benefits and a social safety net of programs to help the elderly.
+The private-sector pension system often is criticized because it is said that too few private-sector employees have access to employer-provided retirement plans.
+However, employersponsored retirement plans should not be analyzed in a vacuum; the U.S. retirement system includes both tax incentives to encourage employers to offer pension benefits and a social safety net of programs to help the elderly.
 Social Security is structured so that the portion of earnings replaced is much higher for workers with lower lifetime earnings; those with higher lifetime earnings rely more heavily on employer-sponsored retirement plans and private savings.
 This is not unintentional; from the inception of Social Security, policymakers understood that Social Security alone would be insufficient for those with higher lifetime earnings and intended for Social Security and employer-provided pensions to work together.